 - Wash, hule and cut the Strawberries into small cubes.
 Place them in a small saucepan with the Lemon Juice and Sugar.
 Stir to combine then turn on medium-low heat.

 - In a small bowl, mix the Gelatine Powder with a little bit of very cold water (See note 2).
-Set aside.
+Leave until it turns into a thick paste.

-- Remove from the heat and add the Gelatine.
-Whisk well until the gelatine has fully dissolved into the hot cream.
+- Away from the heat, add the bloomed Gelatine and whisk well until it has completely dissolved into the hot cream.

-- Pour into the serving cups and place in the fridge to set for about 2 hours, or until slightly firm to the touch (see note 3).
+- Pour into the serving cups, molds or ramekins.
+Place in the fridge to set for about 2 hours, or until slightly firm to the touch (see note 3).

 - Once the Panna Cottas have set, top with the rest of the Strawberry Sauce.
-Optionally, finish with some fresh Strawberries and Mint Leaves.
+Optionally, garnish with some fresh Strawberries, fresh Mint Leaves and Desiccated Coconut.

 - If using frozen strawberries, you might need to cook them for a little bit longer to allow for the fruits to thaw and the extra juices to evaporate.